anproagile/kitchen-dokken/README.md

 ### Running with User Namespaces enabled

-IF you are running a Docker daemon with user namespace remapping enabled you'll get errors running dokken with privileged containers.
+IF you are running a Docker daemon with user namespace remapping enabled you'll get errors running dokken with priveleged containers.

 To mitigate this, add the following to your driver definition:
 ```yaml